massgov/mayflower/patternlab/styleguide/source/_patterns/01-atoms/11-text/wrapped-link.md

 ### Description
-This Pattern shows a clean link with a div wrapper
+This Pattern shows a clean link with a list item wrapper and no title tag.

 ### Status
 * Stable as of 5.0.0